jdillard/sphinx-sitemap/docs/configuration.rst

 For multiversion sitemaps, it is required to generate a sitemap per version and then manually add their locations to a `sitemapindex`_ file.

-The extension will look at the `version`_ config value for the current version being built, so make sure that is set.
+The extension will look at the :confval:`version` config value for the current version being built, so make sure that is set.

 .. note:: When using multiple versions, it is best practice to set the canonical